mk12/sicp/notes/text.md

 #### Sameness and change

 - By introducing change into our computational models, many previously straightforward notions become problematic.
-- Consider the concept of two things being "the same."
+- Consider the concept of two things being "the same".
 - If we have `(make-withdraw 25)` and `(make-withdraw 25)`, are they the same?
 No, because they can have different local state.
 - A language that supports "equals can be substituted for equals" is _referentially transparent_. `set!` violates this.
 - Reasoning about programs that use assignment is much more difficult for this reason.